-Grant receivable represents the amount due to the Cooperative for reimbursable expenses from the Alaska Energy Authority (AEA) for a grant related to construction of the Gunnuk Creek hydroelectric dam project.
+Grant receivable represents the amount due to the Cooperative for reimbursable expenses from the Alaska Energy Authority (AEA) for a grant related to the design of a hydroelectric dam project.
 As the Cooperative incurred expenses that were reimbursable under the grants, the expenses were billed to AEA and recorded as grant receivable until the reimbursement was received.
-See note 11 for further details.
+See note 3 for further details.